modernish/modernish/README.md

   stand-alone or followed by a space.
 * `BUG_HDOCBKSL`: Line continuation using *b*ac*ksl*ashes in expanding
   *h*ere-*doc*uments is handled incorrectly. (zsh up to 5.4.2)
+* `BUG_HDOCMASK`: Here-documents (and here-strings, see `HERESTRING`) use temporary files.
+This fails if the current `umask` setting disallows the user to read, so the here-document can't read from the shell's temporary file.
+Workaround: ensure user-readable `umask` when using here-documents.
+  (bash, pdksh, mksh, zsh)
 * `BUG_IFSGLOBC`: In glob pattern matching (such as in `case` and `[[`), if a wildcard character is part of `IFS`, it is matched literally instead of as a matching character.
 This applies to glob characters `*`, `?`, `[` and `]`.